ivan-hc/AM/README.md

 **Description**:

 Allow installed apps to use system icon themes.
 You can specify the name of the apps to change or use the "`--all`" flag to change all of them at once.
 This will remove the icon path from the .desktop file and add the symbolic link of all available icons in the `~/.local/share/icons/hicolor/scalable/apps` directory.
 The "`--icons`" option can be used as "flag" in the "`-i`" and "`-ia`" options.

 ------------------------------------------------------------------------
 ### `install`, `-i`

 		am -i {PROGRAM}
 		am -i --debug {PROGRAM}
 		am -i --force-latest {PROGRAM}
 		am -i --icons {PROGRAM}
 		am -i --sandbox {PROGRAM}

 **Description**:

 Install one or more programs or libraries from the list.
 With the "`--debug`" option you can see log messages to debug the script.
 For more details on "`--force-latest`", see the dedicated option, below.
 Use the "`--icons`" flag to allow the program to use icon themes.
-It can also be extended with additional flags (see "`--toolpack`").
+It can also be extended with additional flags.
 The "`--sandbox`" flag allows you to set sandboxes for AppImage packages.

 NOTE: Since this is an "install" option, you can add the "`--user`" flag to install apps locally.
 See "`--user`" at the bottom to learn more.

 ------------------------------------------------------------------------
 ### `install-appimage`, `-ia`, `-ias`

 		am -ia {PROGRAM}
 		am -ia --debug {PROGRAM}
 		am -ia --force-latest {PROGRAM}
 		am -ia --icons {PROGRAM}
 		am -ia --sandbox {PROGRAM}
 		am -ias {PROGRAM}

 **Description**: